c-sant/process-scheduler-api/README.md

 # Process Scheduling API

 This Flask web application provides an API for executing various process scheduling algorithms.
 You can use this API to simulate different scheduling strategies for a set of processes and analyze their performance.
+It was made using the [source code of another project of mine](https://github.com/c-sant/scheduling-sim).

 ## Implemented Algorithms

-So far, the simulator supports the following algorithms:
+The simulator supports the following algorithms:

 - [X] **FCFS**: First Come First Serve
 - [X] **SJF**: Shortest Job First